mwg2202/facial-recognition/README.md

 ### Training the object detection program:
   1. Install Rust/Cargo or enable direnv if your system contains Nix/NixOS with flakes enabled
   2. Optionally change the widow size used in training and detection by editing the constant WS defined in src/primitives.rs (larger values of WS means more features which means more memory use and a longer training time)
+  3. Place training images into the directories listed in src/constants.rs
+  4. Run `cargo run --release -- process_images` to process training images.
+The processed data will be outputted to the cache directory.
-  4. Run `cargo run --release -- cascade`
+  5. Run `cargo run --release -- cascade` to build the cascade.
+The cascade data will be outputted to the output directory.

 ### Using the object-detection program:
   1. Install Rust/Cargo or enable direnv if your system contains Nix/NixOS with flakes enabled